johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 - The feature provides some amazing benefits, virtually for free
 - Your transporter really **should** be plug-and-play compatible with other transporters to be a good Nest citizen (Nestizen? :smiley:)

 I could go on and on!
 And in fact, I do sort of go on, but I've decided to encapsulate all the [concrete examples and detailed justification here](xxx) to try to keep this tutorial on track.
-Suffice to say, I strongly encourage you to read that section to both understand why this is an important step, and to possibly get inspired to use Nest microservices in some new and interesting ways.
+Suffice to say, I strongly encourage you to follow that link and take that little side trip to both understand why this is an important step, and to possibly get inspired to use Nest microservices in some new and interesting ways.

 With all that said, let's jump in!